 Here are a few tools that can help your business ensure they’re doing the basics right when it comes to cyber security:

-Also, EEF's own cybersecurity experts, NDI, are running cyber essentials sessions at three locations:
+Also, EEF's own cybersecurity experts, NDI, are running a cyber essentials session in Fareham

 To listen to Martin and Nigel discuss cyber security in UK manufacturing in their podcast, click here.
 To discuss how to consider cyber security threats as part of your ongoing digitisation plans, get in touch with Martin.